The chief advantage of using circle hooks is that fish are almost never deep-hooked. [FSG Photo].

 The principle behind the hook is simple: after the hook has been swallowed the fisherman applies pressure to the line, pulling the hook out of the stomach.
 The actual curved shape keeps the hook from catching in the gut cavity or throat.
 Instead, the hook slides toward the point of resistance and embeds itself in the jaw or in the corner of the fish's mouth.

-- As of June 1, 2008, anyone fishing for any species of reef fish in Gulf of Mexico waters will be required to use non-stainless steel circle hooks when fishing with natural bait.
+- On the Gulf of Mexico coast, anyone fishing for any species of reef fish in Gulf waters is required to use non-stainless steel circle hooks when fishing with natural bait.
 If you accidentally catch a Gulf reef fish on a J hook while using natural bait, you must release it.

-- Effective March 3, 2011, non-stainless steel circle hooks must be used when fishing for reef fish with hook and line gear and natural baits north of latitude 28°N in Atlantic federal waters (near Melbourne).
+- On the Atlantic coast, non-stainless steel circle hooks must be used when fishing for reef fish with hook and line gear and natural baits north of latitude 28°N in Atlantic federal waters (near Melbourne, Fla.).

 - In Florida, it is required to use non-offset circle hooks when fishing with natural bait for reef fish in Gulf waters.
 Non-offset circle hooks are those in which the end of the hook is inline with the shank of the hook – rather than being angled sideways, away from the shank.